top of page

 2. Vitamin D

-Vitamin D is crucial for bone health, immune function, and has been found to play a role in longevity.
+Vitamin D is crucial for bone health and immune function.
+It has also been found to play a role in longevity.
 According to a study published in Health Affairs, higher levels of vitamin D were associated with lower mortality rates.
-The vitamin helps regulate calcium and phosphate, essential for maintaining strong bones.
+The vitamin helps regulate calcium and phosphate, which are essential for maintaining strong bones.

 3. Curcumin